Sweaterz/biaoding_program/README.md

 >
 >
 ## Thanks
-Thank to Sweaterz，for who is the largest contributor.
+Thank to Sweaterz，for his efforts to build this project.

 First Edit by Sweaterz, 2023.9.7.17:10 CST.